 Summary and conclusion:

 Price comparison sites want you, the visitor, to find the lowest possible price for the flight of your choice.
 There is no incentive to increase flight prices.

 4. Technology creates opportunities and errors

 I will start by stating the obvious.
-Data systems, API connections, timeouts, outages, etc., are the main culprits for most errors we encounter online when we try to book a flight.
+Data systems, API connections, timeouts, outages, etc., are the main culprits for most online errors when booking a flight.

 So many connections, processes, and calculations must be performed correctly for even the most straightforward search to be completed and displayed.